French Wealth Tax (ISF) and French Property Wealth Tax (IFI)

 French residents are liable to wealth tax (IFI) on their worldwide properties (main home, second homes, rented properties, ...).
 Non-residents are only liable for wealth tax on assets physically situated in France.

+Please note that residency is defined by French law and is not simply a matter of being present for 183 days.
 For example, those whose French home is effectively their main home (used for family gatherings or where more time is spent that in any other of your permanent homes) would be normally considered French resident - even if also tax-resident in another country.

 There is a partial exemption for five years from French wealth tax (IFI) for most people moving to France.
 This exemption applies only to assets outside France.